What Is A Follower Chart (从格) And How Is It Different?

 How To Identify A Follower Chart

-For the newcomer to BaZi, identifying a Follower Chart is not easy as a lot of cases are ambiguous.
-They’re often tempted to think that very weak Daymasters qualifies as a Follower Chart, but fail to realize just how stringent the criteria for a Follower Chart is.
+For newcomers to BaZi, identifying a Follower Chart is not easy, as many cases are ambiguous.
+They’re often tempted to think that very weak Daymasters qualify as a Follower Chart, but they fail to realize just how stringent the criteria for a Follower Chart are.
+There is a modern-day BaZi trend, which is that some charts are considered “Fake Follower” BaZi charts, or 假从格。 This, to me, is new-age gibberish that exists so that there is a leeway for lower standards.
+If it is a Follower chart, it is a Follower chart.
+There is no need to differentiate between fakes and non-fakes.

-The simplest way to identify a potential Follower Chart is to check if any supportive elements appear at all.
+The simplest way to identify a potential Follower Chart is to check if any supportive elements appear.
 For example, if you were a Yang Metal person, you’ll need to check if you have any Earth or Metal elements appearing.

 What Makes A Good Follower Chart